-"This is driving in real comfort," John said, recalling the past few days, which seemed to have lasted an eternity.
-Yet it had been only four days since we drove up the volcano and then spent four days of unforgettable adventure trying to return home.
+'This is driving in real comfort', John said, recalling the past few days which seemed to have lasted an eternity.
+Yet it had been only four days since we drove up the volcano on the other side to see a crater, and then spent four days of unforgettable adventure trying to return home.
+Another guide, another dirt road, another village.
+Then we saw cars speed by in the distance.
+Soon we had asphalt under our wheels; a moment we had not dared to imagine in the wet forests 5,000 feet above us.